 Example: The collection agency obtains a charging order from a South Dakota court ordering the South Dakota LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.

-South Dakota’s LLC law says that the charging order is the only legal procedure that personal creditors of South Dakota LLC members can use to get at an owner’s LLC interest.
+South Dakota’s LLC law says that the charging order is the exclusive legal procedure that personal creditors of South Dakota LLC members can use to get at an owner’s LLC interest.
 Thus, unlike some other states, South Dakota does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC financial interest or get a court to order the LLC dissolved and its assets sold.
 This makes South Dakota a particularly friendly state for people who want to form LLCs to protect assets from personal creditors.